zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 A mother might tell her children to run along.
 A po lice officer might tell a teenager to run along.
 In both cases, they’re telling people  to move away – to walk away or to move away from where they are standing right now .
 We can also use this expression about ourselves.
 We can say, “Well, I ha ve to run along now.”
 That means “I have to leave now.”
 “I have to go somewher e else.”
 Rosa thinks that Joshua should stop trying to wave the children off or tell them to run along.
 If he did, “they’ll go away on their own,” meaning they’l l leave without anyone having to tell them to leave.

 Joshua disagrees.
 He says, “If I don’t tell them to  get lost, they’ll sit here in front of my house and clown around.”
 To tell someone “to get lost” is the same as telling them “to shoo” or “to beat it” or “to run a long.”
-It’s a way of telling someone to leave, and it is once again a rude expression, t o be sure.
+It’s a way of telling someone to leave, and it is once again a rude expression, to be sure.
 Joshua says the children sit in front of his house and “clown (clow n) around.”
 “To clown around” means to be silly, to be goofy, to do things like a  child would do, often to make someone else angry or annoyed.

 Joshua says, “They’ll make so much noise, it’ll wre ck my peace and quiet.”
 “To wreck” (wreck) something is to destroy or ruin some thing, to make something less valuable.
 Joshua is worried about the children ’s noise “wrecking his peace and quiet.”
 Your “peace (peace) and quiet (quiet)” is your calm environment where you are relaxed, where you are not stressed.